ianmcburnie/a11y-first-workshop/README.md

 </header>
 ```

-1. Append notifications button to eyebrow (see HTML below)
+1. Append notification button to eyebrow (see HTML below)
 1. Notice the aria-label.
 This is required for accessibility.
 1. Add a `title` attribute.
 Show how this "tooltip" is not keyboard accessible.
 1. Remove the `title` attribute.
 We will come back to an accessible tooltip later.